RiverArchitect/RA_wiki/wiki/LifespanDesign.md

 -   The code is now running (this takes two to four hours) and it will prompt its activities.

 -   Alternatively, the analysis can be limited to some features only (count 2 to 60 minutes per feature for input Raster sizes of 5MB and 1GB, respectively). `fa.raster_maker("condition", ∗args)` accepts optional arguments that are `feature_list`, which enables the analysis of any feature listed in the [Features](#features) section.
-Some examples for particular applications:\
+Some examples for particular applications:<br/>
-    -> Example 1: `fa.raster_maker("condition", ["Plantings"])` analyzes plantings only.\
+    -> Example 1: `fa.raster_maker("condition", ["Plantings"])` analyzes plantings only.<br/>
-    -> Example 2: `fa.raster_maker("condition", ["Plantings", "Boulders/rocks"], True)`analyses plantings and angular boulders (rocks / riprap) only with an optional argument that activates the creation of layouts for plantings and angular boulders (rocks).\
+    -> Example 2: `fa.raster_maker("condition", ["Plantings", "Boulders/rocks"], True)`analyses plantings and angular boulders (rocks / riprap) only with an optional argument that activates the creation of layouts for plantings and angular boulders (rocks).<br/>
     -> Example 3: `fa.raster_maker("2008_rrr")`analyses all available [features](#features).

--   The complete list of optional arguments of is as follows:\
+-   The complete list of optional arguments of is as follows:<br/>
     *Hint: Respecting the order of optional arguments is crucial to ensure proper application of the desired analysis options.*

     - `args[0] = feature_list` as above described.